double-speak/doublespeak.github.io/_poems_2021/each-day-the-sun-slits-the-throat-of-its-former-self.md

 ---
-pid: every-day-the-sun-slits-the-throat-of-its-former-self
+pid: each-day-the-sun-slits-the-throat-of-its-former-self
 title: chaque jour le soleil égorge son spectre
-transtitle: every day the sun slits the throat of its former self
+transtitle: ach day the sun slits the throat of its former self
 author: Amina Saïd
 translator: Ashley Sniffen
-poem: |
-  chaque jour le soleil égorge son spectre et se lève dans son sang

-  tout commencement dessine un cercle la mémoire mène à la mer des commencements la jetée est de pierre l’arbre d’exil j’aspire à l’horizon

-  sur un fil de lumière
-  je vais vers ce lieu qui est toi et ce qui fut advient

-  une étoile danse sur le ciel de mon front l’oiseau en nous renaît de la rive de l’âme ta parole est tienne mienne est ma parole

-  tu rejoins le lieu que je suis et le poème continue de s’écrire

-  je vois ton visage et l’ombre sur ton visage comme le poème la souffrance se partage nous compatissons à l’arbre aux saisons trop brèves et à l’exil des saisons aux sourires et aux déchirements de la terre aux malheurs des hommes aux prières des femmes
+poem: "chaque jour le soleil \négorge son spectre\net se lève dans son sang\n\ntout commencement \ndessine un cercle\nla mémoire mène \nà la mer des commencements\nla jetée est de pierre l’arbre d’exil\nj’aspire à l’horizon\n\nsur un fil de lumière\nje vais vers ce lieu qui est toi\net ce qui fut advient\n\nune étoile danse sur \nle ciel de mon front\nl’oiseau en nous renaît \nde la rive de l’âme\nta parole est tienne \nmienne est ma parole\n\ntu rejoins le lieu que je suis\net le poème continue de s’écrire\n\nje vois ton visage et \nl’ombre sur ton visage\ncomme le poème \nla souffrance se partage\nnous compatissons \nà l’arbre aux saisons\ntrop brèves et

-  à nos voeux l’instant prend sa forme éblouie le temps s’efface tel un paysage nous vivons les deux moitiés de nos vies comme un voyage qui se souviendrait peut-être du nom des îles des oiseaux des ports du sillage blanc des navires des villes des êtres du cycle des arrivées et des départs

-  et nous tombons amoureux de la nuit parce que chaque nuit célèbre les noces du rêve et nous tombons amoureux du jour parce que la vie commence avec chaque jour
+  \nà l’exil des saisons\naux sourires et aux \ndéchirements de la terre\naux malheurs des hommes \naux prières des femmes\n\nà nos voeux l’instant prend \nsa forme éblouie\nle temps s’efface \ntel un paysage\nnous vivons les \ndeux moitiés de nos vies\ncomme un voyage qui \nse souviendrait peut-être\ndu nom des îles \ndes oiseaux des ports\ndu sillage blanc \ndes navires des villes des êtres\ndu cycle des arrivées et des départs\n\net nous tombons \namoureux de la nuit\nparce que chaque nuit \ncélèbre les noces du rêve\net nous tombons \namoureux du jour\nparce que la vie \ncommence avec chaque jour\n"
-transpoem: |
-  each day the sun slits the throat of its former self and rises in its blood

-  each beginning represents a circle a memory leads to a sea of possibilities a pier is made of rock a tree of exile i yearn for the horizon

-  on a thread of light
-  i proceed towards this place that is you and what was begins again

-  a star dances on the sky that is my forehead the bird within us is reborn from the nest of our soul your word is yours mine is my own

-  you return to the place that I am and the poem begins to write itself

-  i see your face and the shadow on your face like a poem your suffering is shared we share the grief of a withering tree too brief and at the mercy of the seasons of the smiles and of the rifts of the earth of men’s misfortunes of women’s prayers

-  with our wishes a moment takes its dazzled form time fades like a landscape we live the two halves of our lives as if on a journey we perhaps remember the name of islands of birds of ports of the white wake of boats of cities of beings of the cycle of arrivals and of departures
+transpoem: "each day the sun slits \nthe throat of its former self\nand rises in its blood\n\neach beginning \nrepresents a circle\na memory leads \nto a sea of possibilities\na pier is made of rock \na tree of exile\ni yearn for the horizon\n\non a thread of light\ni proceed towards \nthis place that is you\nand what was begins again\n\na star dances on the sky \nthat is my forehead\nthe bird within us is reborn \nfrom the nest of our soul\nyour word is yours mine is my own\n\nyou return to the place that I am\nand the poem begins to write itself\n\ni see your face and \nthe shadow on your face\nlike a poem your suffering is shared\nwe share the grief of a withering tree\ntoo brief and at the mercy of the seasons\nof the smiles and of the rifts of the earth\nof men’s misfortunes of women’s prayers\n\nwith our wishes a moment takes \nits dazzled form\ntime fades like a landscape\nwe live the two halves of our lives\nas if on a journey we perhaps remember\nthe name of islands of birds of ports\nof the white wake of boats of cities of beings\nof the cycle of arrivals and of departures\n\nand we fall in love with the night\nbecause each night celebrates

-  and we fall in love with the night because each night celebrates a dream’s wedding and we fall in love with the day because life begins with each day
+  \na dream’s wedding\nand we fall in love with the day\nbecause life begins with each day\n"
 note: |-
   <p>I have loved the poems of Amina Saïd since I discovered her during my first year of college three years ago.
 Her rawness and directness comfort me; she employs common language and a lack of punctuation, which enable the reader to grapple directly with each word on the page.
 This poem is one of my absolute favorites, for it is easy to fall in love with the first line; the evocative imagery jumps out at the reader, forcing her to come to terms with a violent, self-destructive sun and its rebirth after tragedy each day.
 This concept forces us to consider the essence of life, of our own regeneration with the coming and going of each day.
 I chose to translate <i>égorge son spectre</i> as “slits the throat of its former self” instead of “slits the throat of its ghost” in order to convey a sense of rebirth and  regeneration of the sun as its own entity or “former self.”
 I wanted to delineate the poem’s first line, which also serves as its title, as evocative of the essence of a phoenix being reborn from ashes, and therefore believe the indication of “former self” is necessary in order to distinguish between a sense of the past and of the present.</p>
   <p> With the line “each beginning represents a circle,” I chose to translate the French <em>dessine</em> (“to draw”) in a more symbolic manner in order to underscore the symbolism of a circle as representative of a beginning or of this feeling of rebirth that the first line of the poem conveys.
 In this manner, I chose the word “possibilities” in lieu of “beginnings” for the French <em>commencements</em> in the following line to emphasize the sense of possibility that is enabled through rebirth, which inherently constitutes a new beginning.</p>